 Karen Brown Ballou

-Karen Barry joined us as Debbie's Assistant Teacher in the toddler and nursery Classes in the fall of 2016.
+Karen Barry is the Preschool Assistant Teacher.
+She joined us as Debbie's Assistant Teacher in the Toddler and Nursery Classes in the fall of 2016 and in 2018-19 moved to the Preschool Class.
 Her warm and caring disposition enabled our littlest friends to take to her immediately, and we are thrilled to have her on our staff!
 Before coming to Child’s Play, Karen worked as a co-lead teacher in a variety of settings including preschools, parochial schools and child care centers.
 Karen received her Master’s Degree in early childhood education from Wheelock College.
 When not at Child’s Play, Karen enjoys spending time with her husband and three daughters, cooking and reading.

 Sue Connor, our Cooperative Education Specialist, has worked toward quality early childhood education in Rhode Island for nearly 50 years.
 She has been a teacher, supervisor, education director, college instructor, consultant and mentor/coach.
 In addition to working in diverse parent co-op programs, she has worked at the Jewish Community Center's Early Childhood Program and Head Start.
 Sue has worked at Child's Play since 1997.